pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 lb_1 = [0.0001, 0.000001, 0.00]
 p1_guess = lb_1 .+ (ub_1 .- lb_1) ./ 2
 ```
-We make a for loop with the different initial conditions:
+We make a for loop within the different initial conditions:

 ```julia